BAMresearch/aRTist-PythonLib/README.md

 # PythonLib aRTist

-Python library and scripts to control aRTist remotely and automatically.
+Python library and scripts to control the BAM X-ray simulation tool "aRTist" remotely and automatically.